ironhack-labs/lab-mongoose-movies/README.md

 ### Steps we will follow in this iteration:

 1. Locate the `/celebrities` GET route in `routes/celebrities.js`.
-2. In the route callback:
+2. In the route handler:
-   - Call the `Celebrity` model's `find` method to retrieve all the celebrities.
+   - Call the `Celebrity` model's `find` static to retrieve all the celebrities.
    - If there's an error, call the route's `next` function and return the error.
    - If there isn't an error, render the `celebrities/index` view.
    - Pass the array of celebrities into the view as a variable.